 - Coordinate recruitment, hiring, supervision and training of new staff including efforts to hire and retain a diversified staff.

-- Work closely with all members of the outpatient management team and DPS in the planning, development and operation of clinical services for adults, families, adolescents and children receiving substance use disorder and/or mental health services.
+- Work closely with all members of the clinic-based management team and DPS in the planning, development and operation of clinical services for adults, families, adolescents and children receiving substance use disorder and/or mental health services.